-Increasing company profits can often involve 3 types of actions: reduce costs, increase profits, or both.
-Search engine optimization, social networks, and other digital media can be a key method for increasing profits while also reducing costs.
+Increasing company profits can often involve 3 types of actions: reducing costs, increasing profits, or both.
+Search engine optimization, social networks, and other digital media can be key methods for increasing profits while also reducing costs.

 Example: Reduce paid social ads by 20% and boost current SEM efforts with 3 weekly blog posts in Q4.

 It’s useless to aim to get a massive number of impressions if you don’t get users to convert.
 Therefore, a good marketing plan objective would be to take into account the different stages of the conversion funnel and ensure that as many users as possible become customers.

 Example: Increase conversion rates by 5% in 2020 by increasing remarketing efforts on middle of the funnel prospects.

 Attracting new customers to your brand or products is an important effort for ensuring the relevancy and longevity of your company.
 Attracting new customers should involve different processes than retaining your current ones.

 Example: Establish partnership with 3 new industry influencers by the end of the year and develop discount codes for their followers.

 On the other side of the coin, increasing customer loyalty is another common marketing objective.
 It's important to remain invested in your audience and, in fact, some may argue it's more beneficial, since it is always cheaper to keep a current customer than to gain a new one.

 Example: Add 2 full-time community managers by Q3 to better manage comments and questions received on social media.